-The School may refuse all/part of a request, if one of the following applies: -
+The School may refuse all/part of a request, if one of the following applies: - application (such as national security) and would not usually be relevant to schools.

 - 1) There is an exemption to disclosure within the act; - 2) The information sought is not held; - 3) The request is considered vexatious or repeated; or - 4) The cost of compliance exceeds the threshold.